DieterReuter/git-autocommit/README.md

 Just use it
 -----------

 Hey guys, that's all.
-Just simple use it.
+Just simply use it.
 Ok, it's not completed now.
 But I think it's a good starting point.
 And once again, this GitHub project I've just created and edited while an active `watchman` was running my `auto-commit.sh` script.
 On every single file save from my editor, I'm instantly getting a new commit pushed automatically to the remote GitHub repository.